 Anthony was born in Scotland but grew up in Qatar and the UAE, before returning to the UK at the age of eight.
 It was whilst at school in England that he discovered his passion for sculpting and by the age of eighteen he was already casting bronze wildlife sculptures and exhibiting in London’s famous Mayfair art district.
-(Certainly one of the youngest artists to do so!).
 His academic interests however have always been Natural History and the works of Charles Darwin.
 In 2002 he was awarded a place to study Zoology at Cambridge University and in order to maintain his twin passions of art and science, he used his free time to continue developing his skills as a sculptor.
 Throughout his degree he continued casting and exhibiting his limited edition bronze wildlife sculptures and by the time he graduated in 2005 he was in a position to set up his own studio.
 Anthony now has a large body of work in both public and private collections around the world.

 Anthony has been commissioned to create life-sized bronze statues for great institutions, including the Natural History Museum of London and Cambridge University, as well as designing and sculpting a new two-pound coin for the United Kingdom.
 He has also been awarded Artist Residencies in both the Falkland Islands and South Georgia, where he has spent several months living alongside penguins, albatrosses and seals, which continues to inspire his work.